aaronw4/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+In an adaptive website, different designs are created by the use of media queries.
+There could be different designs for mobiles, tablets, and desktops.
+Sizes for each design would be measured in a fixed unit such as pixels.
+A fully responsive website is almost the same thing, except it uses relative units like percentages or rem.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that you design your webpage to be seen on mobile devices first.
+After that is completed, you then adjust your web design for larger screens.
+Desktop first starts with designing websites for desktop computers first and then adjust for smaller screens.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The font size of 62.5% gives us a medium text size of 10 pixels.
+The unit rem would be multiples of that base font size.
+Therefore, 2rem would be equivalent to 20 pixels on a screen set to medium size fonts.
+The percentage allows the font to change size.
+People with problems seeing small print can increase the font size by adjusting their display.
+This makes a web page more accessible to more people.
+If font size was defined by pixels, the size of the print would never change size making it unreadable for some people.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way to write the same amount of code with less typing.
+It allows you to use variables which you can use throughout your CSS.
+For example, you can say that color1 is #454A59.
+Now whenever you want to use that color you just type @color1 instead of the hex code.
+You can also set a variable to a string such as a media query.
+Both these allow you to change color a media query screen size by simply changing the variable.
+This is a lot easier than going line by line thru the code making the changes.
+You can also define a set of conditions such as padding, margin, font, and color all in one variable called a mixin.
+When you call a mixin in your CSS, it uses all the conditions that are defined in it.
+There is also nesting which allows you to simply write the CSS inside the brackets of a parent tag.
+Without it, you have to write out all of the tags to change the item that you are trying to design.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like setting variables.
+When I was changing colors on my portforlio webpage, I had to do it by going line by line through the code.
+It would have been so much easier if a variable for color had been set in a Less file.
+Nesting is also a favorite of mine, especially how it makes media queries require less typing.

+I dont have any trouble with any of the concepts, but I do not yet see how a mixin can be helpful.
+On all the projects we have done so far, it really hasnt saved me any time.
+I understand the concept that with longer code this can be helpful, but I just cant think of an example where that would be the case.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.